slac207/cs207project/APIServer/README.md

 ## Testing
 There are three testing files for the code in this module and they are all contained in the directory.
-These files can be run from the top directory (cs207project) inside the virtual environment by first entering the virtual environment with `source ~/venvs/flaskproj/bin/activate` and then  running `python APIServer/postgres_test_metadata.py` or `python3 APIServer/test_post_requests.py` or `python APIServer/test_get_requests.py`.
+These files can be run from the top directory (cs207project) inside the virtual environment by first entering the virtual environment with `source ~/venvs/flaskproj/bin/activate` and then  running `python APIServer/postgres_test_metadata.py` or `python APIServer/test_post_requests.py` or `python APIServer/test_get_requests.py`.

 1. postgres_test_metadata.py: tests the ability to connect to the postgres database and create a table of metadata for each time series.
 2. test_post_requests.py: tests for the correct behavior in the 4 GET queries.